jtek/ceph-utils/README.md

 between several read-write copies of the same files exist between different subvolumes (typically read-write snapshots with low usage).

-When defragmenting, zlib is used to compress data if any compression is used for the filesystem mount (this is expected to give better performance when reading data back).
+When defragmenting, the compression option of the mounted filesystem is used to compress data.

 Dependencies:
 * Ruby 2.0 or later